srsudar/eg/eg/examples/renice.md

 # renice

-change the priority of a running process
+change the priority of a running process with id 2230

     renice -n -15 -p 2230